-The medium-term financial plan is prepared as part of the strategic planning process.
-The Strategic Plan (SP) indicates the overall direction of travel for the Trust and the functional plans outline how the MAT's educational and other objectives are going to be achieved within the expected level of resources over the next three years.
+The medium term financial plan is prepared as part of the strategic planning process.
+The Strategic Plan (SP) indicates the overall direction of travel for the Trust and the Strategic Development Plan (SDP) outlines how the MAT's educational and other objectives are going to be achieved within the expected level of resources over the next three years.

-The functional plans provide the framework for the annual budget.
+The SDP provides the framework for the annual budget.
 The budget is a detailed statement of the expected resources available to the MAT and the planned use of those resources for the following year.